The Afterparty (TV series)

-The Afterparty is an American murder mystery comedy television series created by Christopher Miller that premiered on Apple TV+ on January 28, 2022.
-In March 2022 the series was renewed for a second season, which is set to premiere on April 28, 2023.
+The Afterparty is an American comedy murder mystery anthology television series created by Christopher Miller that premiered on Apple TV+ on January 28, 2022.
+In March 2022, the series was renewed for a second season, which premiered on July 12, 2023.
+In October 2023, it was announced that the series would not return for a third season.

 Premise

-The series takes place at a high school reunion after party with each episode "a different character's perspective" of what happened that night.
-Critic Olivia Rutigliano noted that it is an example of "the millennial whodunnit," a new subgenre of murder mystery in which the investigation is a vehicle for characters to find second chances, personal fulfillment, and a departure from boring or oppressive daily life (through the feeling that their life has become a new genre).
+The first season takes place at a high school reunion after-party with each episode "a different character's perspective" of what happened that night.
+Critic Olivia Rutigliano noted that it is an example of "the millennial whodunnit", a new subgenre of murder mystery in which the investigation is a vehicle for characters to find second chances, personal fulfillment, and a departure from boring or oppressive daily life (through the feeling that their life has become a new genre).

+The second season takes place the day after a wedding, following the same formula of each guest's perspective of the preceding after-party and the events leading up to it.